adityasengar/adityasengar.github.io/about.md

 ## About Me

-I am an interdisciplinary computational researcher with 10+ years experience in software development, machine learning, and molecular simulations.
-My academic and professional work has spanned multiple scientific domains, including nucleic acids research, chemical reaction network theory, and fluid mechanics, with a more recent focus on leveraging **artificial intelligence for structural biology**.
+I am an interdisciplinary computational researcher with over eight years of experience in software development, machine learning, and molecular simulations.
+My academic and professional work has spanned multiple scientific domains, including nucleic acids research, chemical reaction network theory, and fluid mechanics, with a more recent focus on leveraging artificial intelligence for structural biology.

 ## Current Research: Generative Models for Protein Dynamics